 In addition, we noticed that chaos experiments can be reused in a number of scenarios, hence we plan to launch a platform, where customized experiments can be turned into templates.
 This will enable our users to share and reuse not only specific chaos experiments, but also Workflows for different scenarios.

-Try out the Chaos Mesh 2.0 interactive scenarios from your browser!
+Chaos Mesh 2.0 interactive scenarios from your browser!
 There’s no need to install or configure, as the complete development environment has been preconfigured with everything you need.
 Otherwise, you can visit the Chaos Mesh docs for more info.

 Thanks to all Chaos Mesh contributors, Chaos Mesh couldn’t have come from 1.0 to 2.0 without all of your efforts!